 To ensure that I am up-to-date with the latest advances in neurosurgery I regularly attend Australian and international neurosurgical conferences, symposia and workshops.

 I am a senior clinical lecturer with the Deakin and Flinders University Medical Schools and was instrumental in a major overhaul of the neurosciences component of the Deakin medical course.
-I teach medical students at my clinics in Daylesford and Hamilton.
-I have also lectured University of Melbourne Trinity College foundation students.
 I believe that all doctors have a responsibility to pass on their medical knowledge to the next generation so I am always looking for ways to increase my involvement in teaching.

 When I meet a new patient, I want to hear all about what is troubling them, how it is impacting on their life, work and recreational pursuits, as well as what their expectations of treatment are.
 Now, sometimes those expectations are out of kilter with what is possible or necessary and then I need to provide the information necessary to adjust those expectations.
 Doing all of this can take quite a bit of time.
-It is time that I hear (from patients) that many busy surgeons do not provide but most people think is important.
+It is time that I hear (from patients) that many busy surgeons do not provide but most people are looking for.